rohit-gohri/inno/README.md

 ## Config File

 There is a `config/default.json` config file that provides default value Add a `production.json` and `development.json` file in the `config` directory.
-This file is used to store API keys and various other variable configurations like : site-url, contact-form-email, etc. Only add the things you want to overwrite in `default.json`.
+These files are used to store API keys and various other variable configurations like : site-url, contact-form-email, etc. Only add the things you want to overwrite in `default.json`.

 It needs to have the following format :